Deep-Kacha/php/README.md

 # php
- in this i have added cooking recipe website using php
+ in this i have added cooking recipe website using php, and i created this project with the @krishpansara.